For Fashion To Be Truly Inclusive, There Needs To Be Plus-Size Education

 He adds, “It’s annoying that if I wanted to make plus-size womenswear, and I needed to drape something or get an accurate fit without a model, I couldn’t really get that.”
 Cesar Cummings, an L.A.-based designer, had even less help when attending a smaller fashion school in California.
 In fact, after getting the dean’s approval to design plus-size in his courses, Cummings got pushback from a professor, who told him to just “manufacture clothing” during one of his classes.
 (Cummings fought back and eventually got to design the plus-size clothing he wanted.)

 Many schools — including the Moore College of Art & Design and Kent State University — allow students to focus on plus fashion in their design classes or final projects if they have the desire to do so, and offer assistance in various ways should the student request it.
 But this fails to make inclusive fashion a core element of the curriculum.
-Only offering support if a student expresses interest in plus makes straight-size designing the default, and many young designers still learning the ropes of the industry will likely cling to the more standard option of a size 6/8 (UK size 10/12) dress mould.
+Only offering support if a student expresses interest in plus makes straight-size designing the default, and many young designers still learning the ropes of the industry will likely cling to the more standard option of a size 6/8 dress mold.

 The COVID-19 pandemic has made the need for plus-size curriculums more apparent.
-As many schools — including the Fashion Institute of Technology — switch to a fully remote or online-first education system for the autumn 2020 semester, students have less of an opportunity to explore the market unless it’s worked into classes.
+As many schools — including the Fashion Institute of Technology — switch to a fully remote or online-first education system for the fall 2020 semester, students have less of an opportunity to explore the market unless it’s worked into classes.
 While plus-size mannequins may be available in-person at selected institutions, students may have a hard time finding one to have at home, making it even more difficult to pursue plus-size designing.

 Jennifer Minniti, the chair of Pratt University’s fashion department, tells Refinery29 that the school is currently rethinking and redesigning its entire curriculum around size inclusivity, sustainability, and gender identity.
 She says she sees more value in injecting size inclusivity into the program rather than offering plus-specific courses.
 “We're trying to find a way to provide critical study in the core curriculum, so where it should really underpin the core curriculum,” Minniti says.
 “So our students can become agents of change and make serious change in the industry.”